 Cons:

-- Might not be possible for large motorhomes to fit
+- It might not be possible for large motorhomes to fit in a driveway space

 Carports